thermalogic/RustSEUIF97/README.md

 (h,s)
 ```

-### Usage
+## Usage

 The functions are provided in the if97 pacakge:

 * ??(in1,in2,propertyID), , e.g:`h=pt(p,t,4)`, the propertyID h is 4
-   * first,second input parameters: the input properties(double)
+   * first,second input parameters: the input properties(f64)
-   * third input parameter: the propertyID of the calculated property(int, 0-29), see Properties in libseuif97
+   * third input parameter: the propertyID of the calculated property(i32, 0-29)
-   * the return: the calculated property value(double)
+   * the return: the calculated property value(f64)

 ```bash
 cargo add if97